tibs/markup-history/markup-history-paper.rst

 .. note:: This is the "paper" that is equivalent to the slideshow.
 It may or may not remaing a separate document.

+..
+For the moment, we represent TeX and LaTeX as simple text, but I might change that in the future

+.. |TeX| replace:: TeX

+.. |LaTeX| replace:: LaTeX

 Introduction
 ============